 Dementia is not a disease but a general term describing the loss of memory, reasoning, and other thinking abilities severe enough to interfere with daily life.
 Alzheimer’s is a specific brain disease and the most common cause of dementia.
-Other causes of dementia include Vascular dementia, Lewy Body dementia, Frontotemporal dementia, and Creutzfeldt-Jakob disease.
+Other causes of dementia include Vascular dementia, Dementia with Lewy bodies, Frontotemporal dementia, and Creutzfeldt-Jakob disease.
 More details can be found in this article.

 MYTH 2: Dementia is a normal part of aging.